Table of Contents

 The pyramid outlines the different types of automated tests that should be included in a test suite.
 It also lays out the sequence and frequency of the tests.

 The successful implementation of the automation testing strategy entirely depends on the tools chosen for its realization.
+It is crucial to select the right test automation tool, such as Selenium and TestComplete, which are known for their versatility in supporting various programming languages and application types.
 Here are some criteria to follow when deciding on the tech stack:

 Designing test cases